dslackw/brave-releases-checker/README.md

 ## Features

-* Latest Release Checking: Fetches the most recent Brave Browser releases from the official GitHub repository.
+* **Latest Release Checking:** Fetches the most recent Brave Browser releases from the official GitHub repository.
-* Release Channel Selection: Filter releases by channel: stable, beta, or nightly.
+* **Release Channel Selection:** Filter releases by channel: stable, beta, or nightly.
-* Architecture Filtering: Display assets for a specific architecture (e.g., amd64, arm64, aarch64, x86_64).
+* **Architecture Filtering:** Display assets for a specific architecture (e.g., amd64, arm64, aarch64, x86_64).
-* File Suffix Filtering: Specify the asset file type to filter (e.g., .deb, .rpm, .tar.gz, .apk, .zip, .dmg, .pkg).
+* **File Suffix Filtering:** Specify the asset file type to filter (e.g., .deb, .rpm, .tar.gz, .apk, .zip, .dmg, .pkg).
-* List Available Releases: Option to list all matching releases on a specific page or a range of pages without checking for an installed version.
+* **List Available Releases:** Option to list all matching releases on a specific page or a range of pages without checking for an installed version.
-* Page Range Search: Ability to search for releases across a specified range of pages on the GitHub API.
+* **Page Range Search:** Ability to search for releases across a specified range of pages on the GitHub API.
-* Flexible Configuration: Default settings can be configured and persisted in a config.ini file.
+* **Flexible Configuration:** Default settings can be configured and persisted in a config.ini file.
-* Console Script: Provides a convenient brc command-line script for easy use.
+* **Console Script:** Provides a convenient `brc` command-line script for easy use.
+* **Daemon Mode:** Run the checker in the background, periodically checking for new releases and notifying you of updates.
+* **Daemon Logging:** Comprehensive logging to a dedicated file for background operations.

 ## Installation